elastic/kibana/rfcs/text/0017_url_service.md

 Generator Service and uses the combined URL Service instead, which will provide a superset of features.

-Alternatively, we can deprecate the URL Generator Service and maintain it for few minor releases.
+Alternatively, we can deprecate the URL Generator Service and maintain it for a few minor releases.